Join RELEX at NRF 2025 – Retail’s BIG SHOW! January 11-14, 2025 | Request a meeting

 To successfully forecast demand across multiple channels, companies must link online sales to the correct fulfillment channel.
 For example, suppose your online orders get picked from your local stores.
 This online demand must be incorporated into the store-level demand forecast to ensure accurate replenishment that meets both online and in-store demand.
 But that’s just the beginning.

-Online orders tend to follow a different sales pattern than brick-and-mortar sales.
-There are many reasons behind this difference — for example, price comparison is far faster and easier online than when shopping at a physical store.
 Holiday seasons are another variation example; retailers and CPG companies usually see online orders placed well ahead of time, followed by a wave of procrastinators rushing to brick-and-mortar stores for last-minute purchases.
 Of course, this pattern may change as consumers expect faster online fulfillment, even during rushed holiday seasons.

 Because demand patterns can vary significantly by channel, demand planning systems must be able to separate the forecasts for online and in-store sales, adding even more granularity.
 These forecasts can be used to enable virtual ringfencing at warehouses and distribution centers, ensuring availability across channels.